kaizen-ai/kaizenflow/documentation/general/notebooks.md

 # General

+## Keep together in a cell code that belongs together

+- It's often useful to keep in a cell computation that needs to be always executed together
+  - E.g., compute something and then print results
+- In this way a single cell execution computes all data together
+- Often computation starts in multiple cells, e.g., to inline debugging, and once we are more confident that it works correctly we can merge it in a cell (or even better in a function)

 ## Write beautiful code, even in notebooks

 - Follow the conventions and suggestions for Python code
   - E.g., `code_style.md`, `design_philosophy.md`
-- When prototyping with a notebook, notebook code can be of a little lower quality than code, but still needs to be readable and robust
+- When prototyping with a notebook, the code can be of lower quality than code, but still needs to be readable and robust
-  - IMO it's just better to always do write robust and readable code: it doesn't buy much time to cut corners
+- In our opinion it's just better to always do write robust and readable code: it doesn't buy much time to cut corners

 ## Show how data is transformed as you go